 All the information you need about the awards themselves is on the PAGB web site at PAGB AWARDS FOR PHOTOGRAPHIC MERIT INFORMATION and there are the downloadable leaflets there, which we recommend that you read.
 A summary of the levels is below.

-The standard of the CPAGB is defined as “good club standard” but…the standard is higher than many candidates expect and it really means, in my opinion, “the standard of the better members in a strong club”.
+The standard of the CPAGB is defined as “good club standard” but…the standard is higher than many candidates expect.
 Normally it is best to start with the CPAGB and then progress to the DPAGB even if you think you are already above C level.
 Better to pass a C with great marks than to just fail the D and have to start again!

 It’s a big step up to the DPAGB from the CPAGB.
 Many candidates think they are ready for the D immediately after they pass the C, but it is rarely the case.
 The DPAGB is current exhibition standard.
 The advice, if you are going for this level, is to acquire a track record of national salon acceptances for your work and remember that fashions change, so your track record should be recent when you apply for the D.

 The MPAGB is the highest level of amateur club photography.
-For this level, your work should be winning awards at national salon level.
+For this level, your work should be capable of winning awards regularly at exhibition level.

 Pre-Qualification, Applying for a Mentor and Applying to the PAGB for an Adjudication

-- All applicants must qualify in accordance with their Federation’s criteria as an active member of an affiliated club.
-This support must have been given for a min of
+All applicants must qualify in accordance with their Federation’s criteria as an active member of an affiliated club.
+This support must have been given, by currently active photographers, for a minimum of :-

 2 years for CPAGB